 - Flood insurance: If you live in or near a flood-prone area, you may want to consider buying a separate flood insurance policy to protect yourself in the event of a flood.
-Though you can get an idea about whether or not you live in a flood prone area by inputting your address into a FEMA flood map, you’ll want to also look at your area’s history of flooding.
+Though you can get an idea about whether or not you live in a flood prone area by inputting your address into a FEMA flood map, you will also want to also look at your area’s history of flooding.
 In some cases, you may be required to purchase flood insurance, and it can be expensive.
 It is important to be aware of your flood insurance requirements prior to moving to an area.